kalcok/jc/README.md

 }
 ```
 `Save()` takes one boolean argument which decide whether the action will [Clone](https://godoc.org/gopkg.in/mgo.v2#Session.Clone) (`true`) or [Copy](https://godoc.org/gopkg.in/mgo.v2#Session.Copy) (`false`) master session.
+Calling `Save()` multiple times on the same document works like Update, to insert new document instance into DB, documents ID must change.
+On documents that do not have explicit ID field, you can call `NewImplicitID` to generate new ID for the document

 ### Query
 \# TODO